 Yes, we do require a copy of all bills and expenses.
 No, we cannot complete an interview without all bills and expenses, as well as all income statements in order to complete the qualification process.

 What should my bank statement show?

-Bank statements must be the most recent and show activity for the past thirty days.
+Bank statements must be the most recent and show activity for the past 60 days.